 Swiss Life in Belgium as Head of Sales and Marketing and Member of the Executive Board.
 From 2008 to 2010, he was CEO of Swiss Life Luxembourg before moving to France in 2010, where he became CEO of Swiss Life Banque Privée and Member of the Executive Board of Swiss Life France.
 From 2015 to 2021, Tanguy Polet was Chief Customer Officer for digital transformation and Customer Services and also a Member of the Executive Board of Swiss Life France.

 Since March 2021, Tanguy Polet has been Chief Executive Officer France (CEO France) and Member of the Corporate Executive Board of the Swiss Life Group.

-Jörg Arnold - Born 1964, German national Chief Executive Officer Germany (CEO Germany)
+Dirk von der Crone - Born 1976, German national Chief Executive Officer Germany (CEO Germany)